FlowRunner-AI/docs/automations/content/reference/external-callback-trigger.md

 If the policy is set to `IGNORE`, the trigger activation request will be completed successfully, but the trigger will not be activated if the user reference is missing or the user does not have the required roles.

 By using these authentication settings, you can ensure that your workflows are secure and only triggered by authorized users.

+## Conditional Trigger Activation
+The External Callback trigger can have a condition associated with it.
+When the callback URL is executed, FlowRunner™ evaluates the condition.
+If the condition evaluates to `TRUE`, the trigger is activated.
+If the condition evaluates to `FALSE`, the callback request is ignored.
+For more information about setting up and using conditions, see the [Conditional Logic](../flow-editing/conditions.md) section of this guide.